New Year's Eve: A Night to Remember

 7:30pm December 31, 2023

 Tickets: $150.00 (+ taxes, s/c)

 Ring in the New Year with a four-course gourmet dinner and the Saskatoon Jazz Orchestra!
-Vocal soloists Alexis Normand, Graham Dyck, and Jessica Robinson join the 20-piece orchestra for a magical night of fine dining and dancing in TCU Place’s Grand Salon.
+Vocal soloists Jillian Ramsay, Graham Dyck, and Jessica Robinson join the 20-piece orchestra for a magical night of fine dining and dancing in TCU Place’s Grand Salon.

 Your New Year’s Eve experience begins with a festive cocktail.
-Between musical sets by the SJO highlighting different genres of dance music through the decades, you’ll enjoy a delectable four-course menu prepared by TCU Place’s Executive Chef Mike Smith.
+Between musical sets by the SJO highlighting different genres of dance music through the decades, you’ll enjoy a delectable multi-course menu prepared by TCU Place’s Executive Chef, Robert Martin.
 After dinner, dance in the new year in style while you make memories to last a lifetime!
 Book tickets for a romantic evening, a friends and family celebration, or your own table of 10.
 Ask to be seated at one of our singles tables for a special night out.

 Graham Dyck: Every Artist has their story…some are child prodigies who discover their love for music and talents at a young age while others enable their musical passion to develop years later.
 The latter is that of Crooner, Singer and Songwriter Graham Dyck.

 Graham took a different journey that had him discover how music flows from and within him, desperate to escape.
 This talented Crooner is a Paramedic and Firefighter, but for the past few years, any spare moments have been devoted to ramping up his music career.
 His crystal clear, pop-infused vocals captivate and engage while his stage presence and sincerity connects him with the audience like they are family.